BIDDINGTON'S--Content INDEX BIDDINGTON'S Home & Search

 Dear Tommy,

-And a closing word of advice: the reason some people choose watch repair as a hobby is they lack the patience to do art restoration.
+Words to live by: the reason some people choose watch repair as a hobby is they lack the patience to do art restoration.

 Good luck.